direktiv/function-builder/docs/README.md

   env: ["KEY=value", "NAME={{ .Name }}"]
 ```

-The folowing attributes can be used:
+The following attributes can be used:

 ### error